kubedb/docs/docs/guides/neo4j/monitoring/using-prometheus-operator.md

   namespace/demo created
   ```

-- We need a [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) instance running.
-If you don't already have one, deploy it following the docs from [here](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/operator/README.md).
+- A running [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) instance is required.
+If you don't have one, deploy it following [these docs](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/operator/README.md).

-- If you don't already have a Prometheus server running, deploy one following the tutorial from [here](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/operator/README.md#deploy-prometheus-server).
+- A running Prometheus server is also required.
+Deploy one following [this tutorial](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/operator/README.md#deploy-prometheus-server).

 > Note: YAML files used in this tutorial are stored in the [docs/examples/neo4j](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/neo4j) folder in the GitHub repository [kubedb/docs](https://github.com/kubedb/docs).